-- 6. Press and hold the starter switch to engage the one-touch starting feature, which activates the electrical system and starts the engine.
-Another option is to turn the power switch on, and with the throttle closed, press and release the starter switch to start the engine.
+- 6. The motorcycle may be electrically activated by pressing either the starter switch or power switch.
+Then with the throttle closed, press and release the starter switch to start the engine.
 The starter motor will crank until the engine starts, but no more than 3 seconds.
-If the engine does not start, wait five seconds, then try again. - If starting a COOL engine, DO NOT open the throttle while starting.
+If the engine does not start, wait five seconds and try again. - If starting a COOL engine, DO NOT open the throttle while starting.
 Idle speed is computer controlled and idle speed will adjust automatically depending on engine temperature and air temperature.
-Allow the engine to warm up for 30 seconds minimum at low RPM after starting.
+Allow the engine to warm up for one minute minimum at low RPM after starting.
 Do not run the engine above 2500 RPM.
-If starting a WARM engine, DO NOT open the throttle while starting. - If either the check engine indicator or the low oil pressure indicator (or display) remains on after the engine starts, stop the engine immediately.
-Refer to the low oil pressure indicator/ display information on , or .
+If starting a WARM engine, DO NOT open the throttle while starting. - 8.
+If either the check engine indicator or the low oil pressure indicator (or display) remains on after the engine starts, stop the engine immediately.
+Refer to the low oil pressure indicator/display information on page 41.

 Operating an engine with a misfire or non-firing cylinder can overheat the catalytic converter, which could result in catalytic converter damage and loss of emission control.
 DO NOT OPERATE the motorcycle if a misfire or non-firing cylinder exists.
+See page 58.

-9. Leave the throttle closed and allow the engine to idle.
+Leave the throttle closed and allow the engine to idle.
 Idle speed will gradually slow to normal as the engine warms to operating temperature.